|What Now? Taking a Look at Life in League One|

 Of the senior players only Luke Chambers, Teddy Bishop and Freddie Sears have signed new contracts since then and all when relegation looked likely and none had other suitors.

-Everyone else on the books is either a kid or awaiting offers.
+Everyone else on the books is either a kid - and the wages of those aged under-21 doesn't count towards SCMP - or awaiting offers.
 So in terms of restricting the wage bill, it seems we should already be in pretty good shape.
 The players' contracts also include hefty wage cuts in the event of relegation.

 One further positive is that although clubs can’t incur debt to pay wages the owner can chip in with direct donations.
 That is, if he wants to chuck in £5m to cover the shortfall, he can, just not on the terms that he currently does (via loans).